Laundromat Sales in South Florida

 Coin laundromats typically make very good investments and are highly sought after by many buyers.
-Typically, coin laundromats can be run relatively absentee, provide highly stable sources of income, and provides a very important needed service for its customers.
-Nobody wants to use a laundromat but many must because they lack their own washer and dryer.
-So let’s explore what owners of laundromats need to do before selling.
+Typically, coin laundromats can be run relatively absentee, provide highly stable sources of income, and provide a needed service for its customers.
+Nobody wants to use a laundromat but many must because of their economic circumstances.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a free evaluation for your coin laundromat, drop-off store, or dry cleaning plant.